How does The Income Tax School compare to other tax schools?

-Upon successful completion of each module within your course, you will be awarded a certificate of completion from The Income Tax School.
+Upon successful completion of the course, you will be awarded a certificate of completion from The Income Tax School.
 You must obtain a final passing grade of 70% or greater to be awarded a certificate.
-A minimum cumulative grade point average of 80% or better is required for the Chartered Tax certificate programs.
-The certificates can be accessed within the LMS.
+An average of 80% or better is required for the Chartered Tax Professional certificate program.Back To Top

 Once I complete the course how will I receive my certificate?

-Do you report my Continuing Education credits to the IRS and/or CTEC?
+Do you report my Continuing Education credits to the IRS?

 - CE courses completed January 1- March 30- reported March 31